Unbiased Risk Estimation in the Normal Means Problem via Coupled Bootstrap Techniques: Introduction

+In other words, prediction error and risk differ only by a known constant $n\sigma^2$.
+In the literature, the choice of whether to focus on prediction error or risk is generally based on which is the more natural metric in the applications they use to motivate the study at hand.

-An important special case of the normal means problem in which a focus on prediction error is particularly common is \emph{fixed-X regression}: here $Y \in \R^n$ is viewed as a response vector that comes with a feature matrix $X \in \R^{n \times p}$ (i.e., the $i$th row of $X$ is a feature vector associated with $Y_i$), and $g$ typically performs a kind of regression of $Y$ on $X$.
-In treating this as a normal means problem of the form \eqref{eq:data_model}, note that we are treating $X$ as \emph{fixed} (nonrandom); and furthermore, by measuring prediction error as in \eqref{eq:pred_error}, we are treating $X$ as a \emph{common} feature matrix that we use across both training and testing sets (i.e., \smash{$\tilde{Y}$} is a new vector of response values, but observed at the same features as $Y$).
+An important special case of the normal means problem in which prediction error is a common focus is \emph{fixed-X regression}: here $Y \in \R^n$ is viewed as a response vector that is paired with a feature matrix $X \in \R^{n \times p}$ i.e., the $i$th row of $X$ is a feature vector associated with $Y_i$, and $g$ usually performs a kind of regression of $Y$ on $X$.
+For example, when \smash{$g(Y) = X \hbeta$} for some estimated coefficient vector \smash{$\hbeta \in \R^p$}, and the mean in \eqref{eq:data_model} is itself linear in $X$, i.e., $\theta = X \beta$ for some coefficient vector $\beta \in \R^p$, then the decomposition in \eqref{eq:pred_error} becomes

+We emphasize that we are treating $X$ here as \emph{fixed} (nonrandom); further, by measuring prediction error as in \eqref{eq:pred_error_x}, we are treating $X$ as the \emph{common} set of features that are used across both training and testing (i.e., \smash{$\tilde{Y}$} is a new vector of response values, but observed at the same features as $Y$).

-Much of the classical literature on prediction error estimation in statistics falls in the fixed-X regression setting, with, e.g., \emph{Mallow's Cp} \citep{mallows1973comments} being a seminal early contribution in this area.
-In some applications of regression, the fixed-X perspective is natural; in other applications, where prediction error is measured with respect to a \emph{new} feature vector and its associated response value, a \emph{random-X} perspective is more natural.
-It is worth being clear at the outset that estimating prediction error in fixed-X regression and random-X regression are \emph{not} equivalent settings and admit critical differences (see, e.g., \citet{rosset2020from} for an extended discussion); and therefore, to be clear, the latter does not fall under the umbrella of risk estimation in a standard normal means problem.
+Much of the classical literature on prediction error estimation in statistics falls in the fixed-X regression setting, with, e.g., \emph{Mallow's Cp} \citep{mallows1973comments} marking a seminal early contribution in this area.
+In some applications of regression (such as experimental design), the fixed-X perspective is natural; yet in others, a \emph{random-X} perspective is more natural, where prediction error is measured with respect to a \emph{new} feature vector (drawn i.i.d.\ from the same distribution as the training features).
+It is worth being clear that prediction error in the fixed-X and random-X sense are generally \emph{not} equivalent and admit critical differences (see, e.g., \citet{rosset2020from} for a discussion); thus, methods for estimating prediction error in the fixed-X setting do not necessarily translate to the random-X setting, and vice versa.
+For example, sample splitting and cross-validation are arguably the most widely-used tools for estimating random-X prediction error, but are not generally applicable for fixed-X (when $X$ is fixed, there is no reason to believe that a random subset of its rows will be representative of the full set).
+On the other hand, the CB estimator that we will develop is aligned with fixed-X prediction error, but not random-X prediction error in general.